Okery/PyTorch-Simple-MaskRCNN/README.md

 # PyTorch-Simple-MaskRCNN
 A PyTorch implementation of simple Mask R-CNN.

-This is a toy example Mask R-CNN of torchvision
+This is a toy example Mask R-CNN of torchvision.

+# Requirements
+Python 3.7
+PyTorch 1.4